Error-Proofing Check (Misalignment and Tilt Classification)

-This section introduces the target object recognition configuration workflow for misalignment/tilt classification scenarios.
-This method is used to detect whether a target object’s placement position or orientation is abnormal, such as offset, tilt, or incorrect placement.
+This section introduces the target object recognition configuration workflow for the misalignment and tilt classification scenario.
+This method is used to detect whether the placement position or orientation of a target object is abnormal, such as offset, tilt, or incorrect placement.

-Click Configuration Wizard, select the Error-Proofing Inspection scenario, and choose Misalignment/Tilt Classification to enter this workflow.
+Click Config wizard, select the Error-Proofing Check scenario, and select the Misalignment and tilt classification method to enter this configuration workflow.

 The overall recognition workflow includes four steps: